 - 1. REHP-eligible employees retiring after July 1, 2005 but prior to July 1, 2007 are required to annually pay 1 percent of their final annual gross salary as a contribution towards the cost of coverage. - 2.
 REHP-eligible employees retiring on or after July 1, 2007 are required to annually pay an escalating percentage of their final annual gross salary as a contribution towards the cost of retiree health care coverage.
-The current contribution rate is 1.5 percent and will rise to 3 percent by October 2010.
+The current contribution rate is 2 percent and will rise to 3 percent in October 2010.
 Any future collectively bargained increases in the employee contribution rate for active employees will also automatically cover all retirees who retire on or after July 1, 2007. - 3.
-Effective June 30, 2008, active employees who retire after age 60 must have at least 20 years of service to be eligible for retiree health care benefits (prior to June 30, 2008, eligibility was attained with 15 years of service). - 4.
-The Commonwealth has received the Medicare Part D drug subsidy for its retiree health care plans since September 2005. - 5.
-The Commonwealth has and intends to continue to re-bid health care and pharmacy coverages periodically to obtain lower costs. - 6.
-REHP-eligible employees retiring after July 1, 2004 will have their post employment benefits changed automatically as the benefits for active employees are updated and changed. - 7.
-The REHP Plan was redesigned for prescription drugs and medical benefits.
-Changes were effective in February 2008 and May 2008. - 8.
-Effective July 1, 2007, State Police retirees are eligible to enroll in PPO plans. - 9.
-State Police enlisted members who retired on or after April 21, 2005 will have a two-tiered copayment structure and those retiring on or after July 1, 2007 will have a three-tiered formulary for their prescription drug plan.
+REHP-eligible employees retiring after July 1, 2004 will have their post employment benefits changed automatically as the benefits for active employees are updated and changed. - 4.
+Effective June 30, 2008, active employees who retire after age 60 must have at least 20 years of service to be REHP-eligible (prior to June 30, 2008, eligibility was attained with 15 years of service). - 5.
+The Commonwealth has received the Medicare Part D drug subsidy for its retiree health care plans since June 2006. - 6.
+The REHP Plan was redesigned for prescription drugs (three-tiered formulary and utilization management) and medical benefits (increased co-payments for specialist and emergency room visits).
+Changes were effective in February 2008 and May 2008. - 7.
+Effective July 1, 2007, State Police retirees are eligible to enroll in PPO plans. - 8.
+State Police enlisted members who retired on or after April 21, 2005 will have a two-tiered co-payment structure and those retiring on or after July 1, 2007 will have a three-tiered formulary for their prescription drug plan.